panzi/numbers-c/README.md

 `(a->used & b->used) == 0` to test if the two expressions don't use the same
 numbers.

-Rules for generated expressions are more strict than with the original number game, excluding useless operations like `1 * x`, `x / 1`, `(a / b) == b` or `(a - b) == b` (fewer generated expressions equals faster).
+Rules for generated expressions are more strict than with the original numbers game, excluding useless operations like `1 * x`, `x / 1`, `(a / b) == b` or `(a - b) == b` (fewer generated expressions equals faster).